Light/Dark

 The Buddha's Words works well on a tablet or PC but is a bit difficult to read on smaller smart phone-sized screens.
 It has been tested on a range of browsers but has been developed and maintained on Google Chrome.
 The Buddha's Words relies on javascript to load pages, toggle Pali on and off and to do the Pali lookup etc.

 The site works online as a normal web site and, if it is installed as a Progressive Web App (PWA) (see below), it is available offline with full functionality.
 The Buddha's Words PWA makes it simple to install, ensures the content is available offline and automatically updates the content when you are connected to the internet.
-The technology which makes installation and updating easy is only found in recent versions of browsers such as Chrome, Microsoft Edge, Safari and Firefox for Android (but not the desktop version).
+The technology which makes installation and updating easy is found now in most browsers such as Chrome, Microsoft Edge, Safari and Firefox for Android (but not the desktop version).
 If you'd like to access the site content while offline, it needs to either be installed as a PWA from one of the supported browsers or to download the archived site, extract it and copy the site to your device.

 1: To Install as a Progressive Web App (PWA).